Any1Cake/Roblox/Libraries/Orion-UI-Library/README.md

 	Default = Enum.KeyCode.E, -- The default value of the bind.
 	Hold = false, -- Makes the bind work like: Holding the key > The bind returns true, Not holding the key > Bind returns false.
-	Save = true, -- Set this to true if you want to save this element in config Flag = "KeyBind" -- A flag is the identifier for the config file, make sure every element has a different flag if you're using SaveConfig to ensure no overlaps
+	Save = true, -- Set this to true if you want to save this element in config Flag = "KeyBind1" -- A flag is the identifier for the config file, make sure every element has a different flag if you're using SaveConfig to ensure no overlaps
 	Callback = function()
 		print("press") -- The function of the bind. end